Ruy Lopez: 1.e4 e5 2.Nf3...... 4.Ba4

 History and Notable Players

 It arises from the Ruy Lopez: Morphy Defense.
-Among the most prolific practitioners on the White side are Viswanathan Anand (269 games), Vlastimil Jansa (238 games), Michael Adams (207 games).
-On the Black side, notable exponents include Svetozar Gligoric (295 games), Alexander G Beliavsky (269 games), Oleg M Romanishin (266 games).
+On the White side, Viswanathan Anand (269 games), Vlastimil Jansa (238 games), Michael Adams (207 games) top the database.
+Notable Black exponents: Svetozar Gligoric (295 games), Alexander G Beliavsky (269 games), Oleg M Romanishin (266 games).

 Main Lines and Variations